How well LLM-based test generation techniques perform with newer LLM versions?: Discussion

 Although the generated class-level suites may look less effective than the method-level ones, we observed that these are indeed complementary.
 We merged the passing tests generated at the class-level and method-level from the previous experiment into a single test suite.

 As shown in Table \ref{tab:class_method_combined}, this combined suite consistently achieves higher coverage across all evaluated code coverage metrics.
 This observation indicates that the two approaches are complementary.
 While method-level prompting tends to produce more fine-grained and in-depth tests, class-level prompting enables the model to exercise code outside individual methods, thereby improving overall coverage.

-Nonetheless, combining class-level and method-level test suites requires a substantially higher cost in terms of the number of generated tests and execution time, and it increases the likelihood of producing duplicate tests.
+Nonetheless, combining class-level and method-level test suites requires a substantially higher cost in terms of generated tests and execution time, and increases the likelihood of duplicate tests.
 To address these limitations, we propose a \textit{hybrid approach} that integrates the strengths of both workflows while improving efficiency.
 The \textit{hybrid approach} initially applies class-level test generation and subsequently invokes method-level test generation only for methods that are not fully covered at the branch level.
 In other words, method-level testing is selectively applied to insufficiently covered methods.

-Table \ref{tab:combined_vs_hybrid} compares the results of the combined and hybrid approaches.
-The observed differences between the two are minimal.
+Table \ref{tab:combined_vs_hybrid} compares the results of the combined and hybrid approaches showing that the observed differences are minimal.
 Statistical analysis using the Mann–Whitney U test~\cite{mann1947test} confirms that these differences are not statistically significant (p = 0.92 for branch coverage and p = 0.75 for line coverage).
-In other words, these results indicate that there is not difference in terms of effectiveness between combined and hybrid approach.
+In other words, these results indicate that there is no difference in terms of effectiveness between combined and hybrid approach.

 When it comes to efficiency though, our findings show that the hybrid approach is more optimized.
 In table \ref{tab:combined_vs_hybrid_requests_tests} we observe that hybrid approach requires fewer queries to the LLM and used approximately half the number of tests compared to the combined approach.
 Furthermore, hybrid approach not only outperformed the combined test suite, but it was even more efficient than using only method-level testing.